-All medication both prescription and OTC to be given at school must have the
+All medication both prescription and over the counter (OTC) to be given at school must have the

-- child's name,
+- child's name.

-- prescription label,
+- · prescription label,

 - method of administration,

 - date prescribed

-- expiry date on it
+- · expiry date on it

 - be in its original container.

-A parent or guardian must deliver any medication.
+A parent or guardian must deliver any medication themselves to the school.
 Medication cannot be sent to school with a boy.
 The online consent form can be found on the

-- > parent portal
+- parent portal

-- ➢ resources
+- > resources

-- ➤ medical.
+- medical.